William J. Bogan: Superintendency

 On June 27, 1928, the Chicago Board of Education elected Bogan (who was still been serving as "acting" superintendent) as the new permanent superintendent of Chicago Public Schools.

-During his superintendency, The New York Times would write that Bogan was, "recognized as one of the foremost educators in the country".
+During his superintendency, The New York Times would write that Bogan was, "recognized as one of the foremost educators in the country."

 Bogan lead the Chicago Public Schools through many years of the Great Depression.
 In these years, the Board of Education put the schools under a "crucially low" budget.
 Bogan put in place a program which helped to find jobs for the nearly 2,000 elementary school teachers who were played.
 He begged the federal government to provide financial aid to Chicago Public Schools.
-Bogan also supported having relegious instruction in the schools, remarking, "in this time of critical condiitions, the churches and schools have a great responsibility to young people".
+Bogan also supported having religious instruction in the schools, remarking, "in this time of critical conditions, the churches and schools have a great responsibility to young people".
 At one point, Bogan threatened to cut teachers' wages.

 In April 1932, Bogan ordered that all Chicago Public Schools students undergo periodic psychological evaluations, believing that this would increase safety and prevent crimes that could be attributed to mental conditions.
 This came in the wake of a thirteen-year-old student that had exhibited "criminal tendencies", George Rogalski, murdering Dorette Zietlow, a child who was less than three years old.

 In October 1932, a powder bomb was set off in front Bogan's home.
 The bomb left little damage, was believed to have been set up by racketeers seeking to organize small businesses against the cafeterias that were being operated in the city's middle and high schools.

 In 1935, with his health failing, much of Bogan's work as superintendent was delegated to his new assistant superintendent, William Johnson, whose appointment by the Chicago Board of Education Bogan had originally opposed.

 Death

-Bogan died at the age of 64 on March 24, 1936.
+Bogan died at the age of 65 on March 24, 1936.